vitalif/vitastor/docs/config/network.en.md

 less than `rdma_max_recv` so the receiving side doesn't run out of buffers.
 Doesn't affect memory usage - additional memory isn't allocated for send operations.

-## rdma_odp

-- Type: boolean
-- Default: false

-Use RDMA with On-Demand Paging.
-ODP is currently only available on Mellanox ConnectX-4 and newer adapters.
-ODP allows to not register memory explicitly for RDMA adapter to be able to use it.
-This, in turn, allows to skip memory copying during sending.
-One would think this should improve performance, but **in reality** RDMA performance with ODP is **drastically** worse.
-Example 3-node cluster with 8 NVMe in each node and 2*25 GBit/s ConnectX-6 RDMA network without ODP pushes 3950000 read iops, but only 239000 iops with ODP...

-This happens because Mellanox ODP implementation seems to be based on message retransmissions when the adapter doesn't know about the buffer yet - it likely uses standard "RNR retransmissions" (RNR = receiver not ready) which is generally slow in RDMA/RoCE networks.
-Here's a presentation about it from ISPASS-2021 conference: https://tkygtr6.github.io/pub/ISPASS21_slides.pdf

-ODP support is retained in the code just in case a good ODP implementation appears one day.

 ## peer_connect_interval